Biology

 Course Outcomes

-• Describe the detailed biology of higher plants.
+• Describe the fundamental anatomy and physiology of protists, fungi and plants.

 Discipline